WTTL (AM)

 WTTL (1310 AM, "Classic Hits 103.5") is a radio station broadcasting a classic hits format.
 Licensed to Madisonville, Kentucky, United States.
 The station is currently owned by Madisonville CBC, Inc.

+History

+The station signed on for the first time in 1956 under ownership of Hopkins County Broadcasting.
+The station was acquired by local businessman Conway Smith in 1958.
+The station was broadcasting a rock format for many years until it switched to an adult contemporary format around 1982.

+The station's programming was simulcast over WTTL-FM (106.9 MHz) for a few years since its September 1992 launch until it became a separate entity in 1995.
+WTTL, along with seven other stations, was purchased by Commonwealth Broadcasting Corporation in 1997.

+Switch to Classic hits and the launch of an FM translator

-On December 20, 2016, WTTL changed their format from ESPN sports to classic hits, branded as "Classic Hits 103.5 (simulcast on FM translator W278CK 103.5 FM Madisonville).
+On December 20, 2016, WTTL changed their format from ESPN sports to classic hits, branded as "Classic Hits 103.5," which would also be simulcast on the station's then-newly launched FM translator W278CK (103.5 FM) in Madisonville.